 The Center for Teaching & Learning (CTL) created the Grants for Professional Development in Teaching program to support one of the central goals of the Periodic Multi-Year Review (PMYR) policy—to provide tenured faculty and librarian with opportunities for continuing professional development.

-The program provides Associate and Full Professors with grants of up to $3,000 to engage in projects that will enhance their teaching effectiveness.
+The program provides Associate, Full Professors and Librarians with grants of up to $3,000 to engage in projects that will enhance their teaching effectiveness and professional development.
 These grants are separate from any PMYR funds faculty members may receive from their college.

 PMYR Grants for Professional Development in Teaching can be used for a variety of activities and approaches.
 These might include but are not limited to:

 - Enhancing content or pedagogical knowledge, including attending conferences or purchasing resources to benefit from the latest content knowledge and pedagogy in the faculty member's discipline

 - Adopting new approaches to assess teaching and student learning

 - Integrating teaching strategies that encourage active learning